mixotricha/makertron_client/README.md

 One of the goals of the Makertron design philosphy is to have one clear clean rendering pipe line that produces consistent meshes all the way from the instanation of the BREP equations all the way through to the requesting client while keeping the server and client loosely coupled.
 You can run as many cores of the server as you want.
 Have as many different conversations with it as you want.
 Split your constructive geometry problems up how you want.

 This stands in contrast to OpenSCAD which features a plenthora of complex rendering tricks in order to try and manage the speed/quality challenge.
 The OpenSCAD parser while supporting an excellent though in some areas somewhat problematic CSG language is so glued to the interface and supporting code that it is hard for the language to evolve or move forwards.
-It is our opinion that this effort has stalled and something new needed to be developed to push constructive idea forwards a bit more.
+It is our opinion that this effort has stalled and something new needed to be developed to address these issues.
 A few good efforts are being made at this.

-PLasM.
-ImplicitCAD.
-OpenJSCAD.
+<li>PLasM</li>
+<li>ImplicitCAD</li>
+<li>OpenJSCAD</li>
+<li>TinkerCAD</li>

 However none of them quite achieved what we needed.
 Though it is quite possible they may do so in the future.

 <h2>Makertron Client</h2>

-The Makertron Client is a demonstration interface written in react using Three.js to display generated geometry.
-One of the goals of the Makertron design philosophy was to 'decouple' the client interface from the geometry engine.
+The Makertron Client is a demonstration interface written in <a href="https://facebook.github.io/react/">ReactJS</a> using <a href="Three.js.org">Three.js</a> to display generated geometry.
+One of the goals of the Makertron design philosophy was to 'decouple' the client interface from the geometry engine leaving you free to build a platform that meets whatever specific specialised requirements you have.

 The Makertron engine supports a sophisticated transpiler that currently supports the default parse target of the <a href="http://www.openscad.org">OpenSCAD</a> language.
 At least 90% of the OpenSCAD language specification is now supported and we are in the robustnes and compatability testing phase.